Finding the Best Places to Retire Since 2006!

 Climate: Sebastian has a hot, humid climate.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 60s and 70s.
 On average, the area receives 55 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
-Yes, and Sebastian River Medical Center has been named one of America's Top 100 Hospitals.
+Yes, Sebastian River Medical Center

 At Least One Hospital Accredited by Joint Commission?
-Yes, and Sebastian River Medical Center has been named one of America's Top 100 Hospitals.
+Yes, Sebastian River Medical Center

 Public Transit: Yes